 The wavelet marginal model may be improved by extending it to an overcomplete wavelet basis.
-In particular, Zhu et al. have shown, using a variant of the Fourier projection-slice theorem used for tomographic reconstruction, that large numbers of marginals are sufficient to uniquely constrain a high-dimensional probability density [62] (this is a variant of the Fourier projectionslice theorem used for tomographic reconstruction).
-This idea has been used to construct effective models of texture representation and synthesis [20, 61, 38].
-The drawback of this approach is that the joint statistical properties are defined implicitly through the imposition of marginal statistics.
-They are thus difficult to study directly, or to utilize in developing solutions for image processing applications.
+In particular, Zhu et al. have shown that large numbers of marginals are sufficient to uniquely constrain a high-dimensional probability density [58] (this is a variant of the Fourier projection-slice theorem used for tomographic reconstruction).
+Marginal models have been shown to produce better denoising results when the multi-scale representation is overcomplete [12, 47, 3, 27, 39].
+Similar benefits have been obtained for texture representation and synthesis [20, 58].
+The drawback of these models is that the joint statistical properties are defined implicitly through the marginal statistics.
+They are thus difficult to study directly, or to utilize in deriving optimal solutions for image processing applications.
 In the next section, we consider the more direct development of joint statistical descriptions.